-d) a disaster roaming wait range consisting of a minimum wait time and a maximum wait time; and
+d) a disaster roaming wait range consisting of a minimum wait time and a maximum wait time;

-e) a disaster return wait range consisting of a minimum wait time and a maximum wait time.
+e) a disaster return wait range consisting of a minimum wait time and a maximum wait time; and

-Editor's note (WI MINT, CR#0788): It is FFS whether the HPLMN can control whether the UE uses the "lists of PLMN(s) to be used in disaster condition" provided by VPLMNs.
+f) an indication 'applicability of “lists of PLMN(s) to be used in disaster condition” provided by a VPLMN', provided by the HPLMN.

 The network may provide the "list of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range to the UE during a successful registration procedure or a generic UE configuration update procedure.

-The indication of whether disaster roaming is enabled in the UE, the disaster roaming wait range and the disaster return wait range provisioned by the network are stored in the non-volatile memory of the ME, as specified in 3GPP TS 24.501 [64] annex C.
+The indication of whether disaster roaming is enabled in the UE, the indication 'applicability of “lists of PLMN(s) to be used in disaster condition” provided by a VPLMN', the disaster roaming wait range and the disaster return wait range provisioned by the network are stored in the non-volatile memory of the ME, as specified in 3GPP TS 24.501 [64] annex C.

-In addition, the MS can also be pre-configured with an indication of whether disaster roaming is enabled in the UE, a disaster roaming wait range and a disaster return wait range stored in the USIM (see 3GPP TS 31.102 [40]).
+In addition, the MS can also be pre-configured with an indication of whether disaster roaming is enabled in the UE, the indication 'applicability of “lists of PLMN(s) to be used in disaster condition” provided by a VPLMN', a disaster roaming wait range and a disaster return wait range stored in the USIM (see 3GPP TS 31.102 [40]).

-Editor's note (WI MINT, CR#0742): The encoding of the indication of whether disaster roaming is enabled in the UE, of the disaster roaming wait range and of the disaster return wait range in the USIM needs to be specified by CT6.
+Editor’s note (WI MINT, CR#0742): The encoding of the indication of whether disaster roaming is enabled in the UE, of the disaster roaming wait range, the indication 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN' and of the disaster return wait range in the USIM needs to be specified by CT6.

-3GPP TS 24.501 [64] annex C specifies the conditions under which the indication of whether disaster roaming is enabled in the UE, the one or more "lists of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range stored in the ME are deleted.
+3GPP TS 24.501 [64] annex C specifies the conditions under which the indication of whether disaster roaming is enabled in the UE, the indication 'applicability of "lists of PLMN(s) to be used in disaster condition" provided by a VPLMN', the one or more "lists of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range stored in the ME are deleted.
 Additionally:

 a) when a USIM is inserted: